Engagement Rate Metrics and Benchmarking: The Complete 2026 Guide

 LinkedIn Engagement Rate Benchmarks: - Organic B2B content: 0.5-1.5% engagement rate - Thought leadership posts: 1-2% engagement rate - Company announcements: 0.3-1% engagement rate - Personal brand content: 2-4% engagement rate

 LinkedIn sees lower engagement overall because it's a professional network.
 People aren't scrolling for fun.
-However, B2B companies often see higher-quality leads from lower-volume engagement.
+InfluenceFlow's LinkedIn creator profiles show a median engagement rate of 1.3%, with 25th percentile at 0.6% and 75th percentile at 2.4%.
+However, B2B companies often see higher-quality leads from lower-volume engagement, making the distribution skew toward quality over quantity.

 X/Twitter Engagement Rate Benchmarks: - Niche communities: 1-3% engagement rate - News/entertainment accounts: 0.5-2% engagement rate - B2B accounts: 0.2-1% engagement rate